 - Choose Save changes.

-Note: Because this parameter is dynamic and the customer parameter group is already associated to your instance, this change is applied immediately.
-For more information, see Working with DB Parameter Groups.
+Note: Because this parameter is dynamic and the customer parameter group is already associated to your DB instance, Amazon RDS applies this change immediately.
+For more information, see Working with DB parameter groups.

-If you have a default parameter group attached to your instance:
+If you have a default parameter group attached to your RDS DB instance:

 - Open the Amazon RDS console, and then choose Parameter groups from the navigation pane.

-- Choose Create a parameter group, and select the Parameter group family that matches your instance.
+- Choose Create a parameter group, and select the Parameter group family that matches your DB instance.

 - Enter a Group name and Description, and then choose Create.